 The financial statements have been prepared on the accrual basis of accounting and have been prepared to present balances and transactions according to the existence or absence of donor-imposed restrictions.
-Accordingly, the net assets of EFB are reported in each of the following two classes: without donor restrictions and with donor restrictions.
+Accordingly, the net assets of FBSM are reported in each of the following two classes: without donor restrictions and with donor restrictions.
 Net assets without donor restrictions are not subject to donor-imposed stipulations.
-Net assets with donor restrictions are subject to donor-imposed stipulations that will be met either by actions of EFB or the passage of time.
-As of June 30, 2023, there was \$5,500 of net assets with donor restrictions for the purpose of a kitchen remodel.
-At June 30, 2022, there were no net assets with donor restrictions.
+Net assets with donor restrictions are subject to donor-imposed stipulations that will be met either by actions of FBSM or the passage of time.
+As of June 30, 2024 and 2023, net assets with donor restrictions were restricted for the purpose of a kitchen remodel, expected to be completed in FY25.